Warzone2100/warzone2100/README.md

 use this directory to place custom maps and mods so the game can find them.
 The location of this directory depends on the operating system.

+> [!TIP]
+> The easy way to find the configuration directory is to:
+> 1. Launch Warzone 2100
+> 2. Click "Options"
+> 3. Click the small "Open Configuration Directory" link in the bottom-left

 ### Warzone 2100 directory under GNU/Linux

 Under GNU/Linux, Warzone 2100 conforms to the [XDG base directory spec](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html).